skip to main content

 The Big Ten men’s basketball tournament airs across multiple networks, with first-round games streaming exclusively on Peacock.
 Big Ten Network will carry the second round and quarterfinals, while CBS will air the semifinals and championship game.

-Pro tip: You can stream every Big Ten Network game through the FOX Sports app, while CBS matchups will stream live on Paramount+ with SHOWTIME and CBSSports.com.
+Pro tip: You can stream every Big Ten Network game through the FOX Sports app, while CBS matchups will stream live on Paramount+ Premium and CBSSports.com.

 Check out the tournament TV schedule below for a closer look at each matchup and how to tune in.